saraph03/surgical-instrument-tracker/README.md

 A computer vision system that detects and tracks surgical instruments in real-time video to assist doctors and robotic surgical systems.

-Built as a portfolio project in preparation for the MS in Robotics program at Northeastern University (Khoury College of Computer Sciences).

 ---

 ## 🎯 Project Goal